About your user profile

-The user icon lets you view your profile, adjust language options, specify notification preferences, revisit onboarding, or sign out of ThoughtSpot.
+The user icon lets you view your profile, adjust language options, specify notification preferences, revisit onboarding, manage your Answer experience, or sign out of ThoughtSpot.

-To view the user actions, click your user icon on the top right corner of the page.
+To view the user actions, click your user icon in the right corner of the top navigation bar.

 Notice that you can now see the My Profile interface.